5 Facts About the Hymen

 Just like the vulva, hymens don’t all look the same.
 Some may be larger than others, some have fringing, while others are more lobed-shaped.
 Some have round holes, others have perforations shaped like a half-moon.
 There is not a standard of ‘normal’ when it comes to what hymens look like.
 In fact, the idea that a hymen should look a certain way is particularly harmful, as we’ll cover later on in this post.

 If you're curious to see if you have a hymen or what it looks like, you can take a look yourself at home with a hand mirror and a flashlight.
-The hymen should be visible if you part the labia on your vulva and look inside the vaginal passage.
+The hymen may be visible if you part the labia on your vulva and look inside the vaginal passage.
 Don’t be worried if you can’t find your hymen, this skinfold is tiny and in some cases may not be visible at all.

 3. The hymen stretches - it doesn’t break